-Software developers will be able to provide speech support access in their applications to Google’s technology through a set of cloud-based interfaces.
-We must ask, what does Google speech recognition API mean for the industry?
+In March 2016, Google announced that they were making their voice recognition technology accessible to third party software developers.
+Developers will be able to provide speech support access in their applications to Google’s speech-to-text technology through a set of cloud-based interfaces.
+We must ask, what does the Google speech recognition API mean for the industry?

 Key Technology Differences

-The GVR API is implemented as a cloud-based technology.
+Google’s API is implemented as cloud-based technology.
 The biggest objections stem from requiring that the translation source be connected to the web.
-This has the potential to introduce processing latency and increases the sense of a loss of privacy and vulnerability to unauthorized access of their data that must now reside on web-based servers.
+This has the potential to introduce processing latency.
+Additionally, it increases some loss of privacy and vulnerability to unauthorized access of data that must reside on web-based servers.

-By far the GVR API excels in many areas including:
+By far the Google API excels in many areas including: